Residence in Denmark for non-EU/EEA citizens

 The video below is a guide to you as a citizen from outside the EU/EEA, taking up residence in Denmark for more than 3 months to work or study.

-You can appeal by sending a letter or an email to or by calling the Immigration Appeals Board, Adelgade 13, 1304 Copenhagen K, email: udln@udln.dk, tel.: +45 61 98 38 00.
+You can appeal a decision by sending a letter or an email to or by calling the Immigration Appeals Board, Adelgade 13, 1304 Copenhagen K, email: udln@udln.dk, tel.: +45 61 98 38 00.

-On the website of the Immigration Appeals Board you can find more information about what you can do to further the processing of your appeal:
+On the website of the Immigration Appeals Board you can find more information about what you can do to further the processing of your appeal.

-The website workindenmark.dk provides international jobseekers and Danish employers with the information, guidance and tools to find each other.
+The website workindenmark.dk provides international jobseekers and Danish employers with information, guidance and tools to find each other.
 Workindenmark is a public employment service for highly qualified international candidates looking for a job in Denmark, and Danish companies searching for talented foreign candidates.

 Workindenmark is part of the Danish Ministry of Employment and member of European Employment Service (EURES):